Diffusion Glancing Transformer for Parallel Sequence to Sequence Learning: Introduction

+First, to reduce the difficulty of learning multi-modalities for NAR, \method defines a discrete \textit{modality diffusion process} that \textit{smoothly} decomposes the modality learning in the data across many diffusion transition steps.
+With modality decomposition, each diffusion transition only includes a scheduled number of modalities, which makes the modality learning much easier for NAR.
+And our preliminary experiments confirm the effectiveness of modality decomposition~(See Section \ref{sec:preliminary}).
+Note that each diffusion transition is learned by several adjacent NAR layers, and thus \method can stack a sufficient number of layers to model complex multi-modal distributions.

+Besides, we proposes a \textit{residual glancing sampling} technique, which adaptively adjusts the learning difficulty of each diffusion transition in a layer-wise and residual manner.

-Experiments demonstrate that the proposed \method: 1) significantly boosts the NAR performances on standard benchmarks, outperforming all NAR baselines including iterative one and fully NAR.
-2) beats the strong AR baselines in ten standard machine translation benchmarks.
-3) performs well on general text generation benchmarks besides machine translation, including image captioning and paraphrasing.
+Experiments demonstrate that the proposed \method significantly improves the quality of NAR generation on standard benchmarks.
+Using only 1 decoding iteration, \method can outperform all NAR baselines, including iterative ones.
+With 3 iterative decoding steps, \method beats the strong AR baseline with a moderate margin~(+0.47 BLEU).
+Comparisons between \method and AR Transformer on 10 standard machine translation benchmarks, with both Transformer base and big settings, consistently verify the effectiveness of \method.
+Additionally, we also find that \method can slightly outperform the AR baseline on image captioning and paraphrasing tasks.
+These results show the extensive potential of \method in other generation tasks.